good-ware/js-log/README.md

 ### level methods

 Methods that are named after levels, such as error().
-The method log(tags, message, extra, category) is an alternative to the level methods.
+The method log(tags, message, context, category) is an alternative to the level methods.
 Level methods accept variant parameters.
-If the first parameter to a level method is an array, the parameter list is (tags, message, extra, category).
-Otherwise, it's (message, extra, category).
+If the first parameter to a level method is an array, the parameter list is (tags, message, context, category).
+Otherwise, it's (message, context, category).

 ### level filtering

 A log entry is sent to a transport only when its severity level is equal to or greater than the transport's level.

-### logging context

-tags, extra, and category

 ### tag